Catherine Despard: Jamaica

 Catherine Despard's origins in the Caribbean have been unclear.
-Some propose that she was an educated Spanish Creole, and that she met Eduard Despard when, from 1786, he was Superintendent of the British logwood concessions in the Bay of Honduras Evidence has emerged, however, that she was the daughter of Sarah Gordon, a free woman of colour in the parish of St. Andrew's in Kingston, Jamaica.
+Some propose that she was an educated Spanish Creole, and that she met Edward Despard when, from 1786, he was Superintendent of the British logwood concessions in the Bay of Honduras Evidence has emerged, however, that she was the daughter of Sarah Gordon, a free woman of colour in the parish of St. Andrew's in Kingston, Jamaica.

 In a will of May 1799 and probated in August, Gordon bequeathed four slaves (three adults and a child) to "my dear daughter Catherine Gordon Despard now in London".
 It is not known how Despard might have disposed of this inheritance.

 Edward Despard had been posted with his regiment to Jamaica from Ireland in 1766/67.
 He rose in the ranks as a defence-works engineer, before leading troops against the Spanish Main in 1780 and 1782.

 Campaigning in London

 Edward Despard was recalled from the Bay of Honduras to London in 1790 after the established white loggers and planters complained that he was stirring up free blacks, otherwise content to be servants, with a "wild and Levelling principle of Universal Equality".
 As Superintendent he had parcelled out and distributed land in the Bay to men displaced by the Spanish repossession of the Mosquito Coast without regard to rank or colour.

-When Catherine and Edward arrived in London, together their young son, James, it was as man and wife.
+When Catherine and Edward arrived in London, together with their young son, James, it was as husband and wife.
 Despite the political furore created by Edward's increasing radicalism—his membership of the London Corresponding Society (LCS) and the United Irishmen—and subsequent arrests, the marriage was never publicly questioned by the authorities.

 Pursued with lawsuits by his enemies in the Bay, Edward Despard was confined for two years without charge in King's Bench Prison.
 In March 1798, with other LCS figures and United Irishmen, he was arrested again and detained in Coldbath Fields Prison under a wartime suspension of habeas corpus.
 Catherine Despard publicly campaigned against the conditions her husband was subjected to in prison, attracting the support of the proponent of prison reform Francis Burdett.
 She wrote to the Home Secretary (the Duke of Portland), to William Wickham who under Portland had orchestrated the arrests, and to various London newspapers detailing the poor conditions in the prison.

 Thanks in part to her efforts, her husband's imprisonment became the focus of a three-week debate in the House of Commons over whether to extend the suspension of habeas corpus.
 A letter from Catherine was read on the floor of the chamber by MP John Courtenay detailing the harsh conditions of his confinement.
 Despite her efforts, Edward Despard remained in prison for three years.
 He was released in May 1801.